sreejakr/HarmfulBrainActivity/README.md

 # Statistical Analysis

-It is mentioned in the dataset description that "*The expert annotators reviewed 50 second long EEG samples plus matched spectrograms covering 10 a minute window centered at the same time and labeled the central 10 seconds.*"
-Hence, I created a dataset where for each subject we extracted the middle 15 seconds between the offset to 50 seconds data.
-The term "offset" is the given starting point of that particular EEG recording which is mentioned in the train metadata file.
-For a 50-second window starting from the offset, the midpoint is calculated.

-Suppose the offset is 0, midpoint of the 0 to 50-second range is at 25 seconds (50/2).
-To capture the middle 15 seconds around this midpoint, we extract data from 17.5 seconds to 32.5 seconds.
-This ensures that we have a consistent 15-second segment centered around the midpoint.

-I have taken 15 seconds and not just 10 seconds so that we have a little more information of the signal.
 <img width="953" alt="Screenshot 2024-05-26 at 16 18 46" src="https://github.com/sreejakr/HarmfulBrainActivity/assets/58878572/864232f4-37a6-4f2e-be79-4fb68770c437">

 <img width="1245" alt="Screenshot 2024-05-26 at 16 19 00" src="https://github.com/sreejakr/HarmfulBrainActivity/assets/58878572/26fc9301-57c7-4e85-9e89-b72c00e6a0f7">